polterguy/system42/README.md

 all files in the "/system42/startup/" folder.

 When it is done with the above tasks, it will evaluate all "application specific" and "components specific" startup files.
-These are files inside of any "/system42/apps/xxx/" and "/system42/components/xxx/" folders, who's names are "startup.hl".
+These are files inside of any "/system42/apps/*/" and "/system42/components/*/" folders, who's names are "startup.hl".

-This allows you to create startup Hyperlambda scripts, both on system level, and on application/component level, for apps and components, that needs some sort of startup/initialization scripts, to be evaluated during installation, or during startup.
+This allows you to create startup Hyperlambda scripts, both on system level, and on application/component level, that needs some sort of startup/initialization scripts, to be evaluated during startup.

 ### The "apps" folder